Renault ZOE review: performance, motor & drive

-Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than before.
-It’s stable and confidence-inspiring – enough to make it fit for regular motorway miles.
-There’s plenty of grip if you want fun, although it always feels like a sensible steer regardless of how you drive it.
+The Renault ZOE is only offered with one, front-mounted electric motor.
+This offers plenty of pep – especially in the 0-30mph range – and is ideal for around-town driving.
+Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than the original model, too.
+It’s stable and confidence-inspiring which is enough to make it fit for regular motorway miles.
+There’s plenty of grip if you want to have some fun, although it never goads you into tackling a twisty road the same way an MG4 does.

-Renault ZOE electric motor, 0-62mph and acceleration
+Renault ZOE 0-62mph, top speed and acceleration

 The ‘B’ mode ups the rather subtle standard regenerative braking, to the point where you can drive it on one pedal alone in slow town traffic – although the effect isn't quite as aggressive as the Nissan Leaf’s 'e-Pedal'.
-The way it bleeds in smoothly as you lift off the accelerator makes it easy to get used to, and easy to judge how quickly the car will stop and whether you need to use the brake pedal or not.
+The way it bleeds in smoothly as you lift off the accelerator makes it much easier to get used to, though, and effortless to judge how quickly the car will stop and whether you need to use the brake pedal or not.

-That standard brake response has also been tweaked; it's now more progressive and makes the revised ZOE a bit easier to drive smoothly than its predecessor.
+That standard brake response has also been tweaked; it's now more progressive and makes the current ZOE a bit easier to drive smoothly than its predecessor.

 The ZOE has always felt more suited to town driving, with bigger alternatives like the Leaf feeling a bit more grown-up and more appropriate for the motorway.
-The updated Renault has closed the gap between the two – it now feels more planted and confidence-inspiring at motorway speeds.
+The latest Renault has closed the gap between the two – it now feels more planted and confidence-inspiring at motorway speeds.

 In This Review